bbc/simorgh/docs/Coding-Standards/React-Components.md

 ### Applying Standardisation

-Where possible we want apply standardisation as an ‘opportunitistic refactor’.
+Where possible we want to apply standardisation as an ‘opportunistic refactor’.
 As we look to use existing components to deliver a feature, we commit to rebuilding those components or porting them across applying new best practices.
 Through doing this we gradually improve the consistency and standards of our components rather then embarking on a unrealistic drive to rebuild all components to a new standard.
 The necessity of delivering a feature keeps scope under control while the standards maintain the quality of the code for that feature.

 ## Typescript for Frontend Components

-- Our visual components should be written in typescript clearly document each component’s API and get benefits of compile-time type checking between components.
+- Our visual components should be written in TypeScript to clearly document each component’s API and get the benefits of compile-time type checking between components.
 - Types should be co-located with the component that uses them; they should only be maintained in a shared location where they are used by multiple visual components
   - Here is an example of shared types in our BFF application: https://github.com/bbc/fabl-modules/tree/master/modules/application/simorgh-bff/src/models
   - We can locate any shared types in `src/app/components/models`